sanic-org/sanic-guide/src/en/guide/advanced/class-based-views.md

 ### The solution

-Class-based views are simply classes that implement response behaviour to requests.
-They provide a way to compartmentalise handling of different HTTP request types at the same endpoint.
+Class-based views are simply classes that implement response behavior to requests.
+They provide a way to compartmentalize handling of different HTTP request types at the same endpoint.
 :--:1
 ```python
 from sanic.views import HTTPMethodView